-Until 1 August 2014 you must be paid the minimum salary each year you are in the contract.
-Details of the current minimum salary are available on the SRA website.
-After 1 August 2014 the only requirement on employers in terms of trainee salaries will be to pay trainees at least the main rate for employees under the National Minimum Wage Regulations – currently £6.31 an hour.
+With the removal of the minimum salary as of 1 August 2014, the requirement on employers in terms of trainee salaries will be to pay trainees at least the main rate for employees under the National Minimum Wage Regulations – currently £6.50 an hour.

-The remainder of the responsibilities and obligations under the contract are the same as for full-time training contracts.
+The remainder of the responsibilities and obligations during the period of training are the same as for full-time training positions.

-You can also serve under a training contract on a part-time basis, in the same way as any other employee would work part-time.
-The period of training must not exceed four years and can't be less than would be served by a trainee in full time employment under a two-year training contract.
+You can also serve under a training position on a part-time basis, in the same way as any other employee would work part-time.
+The period of training must not exceed four years and can not be less than would be served by a trainee in full-time employment under a two-year period of recognised training.

-You are only allowed to start a part-time training contract if:
+You are only allowed to start a part-time training position if:

 - you have satisfactorily completed the LPC